MicrosoftDocs/Devices-docs/surface/surface-headphones.md

 4. AptX™ only works with Surface Headphones 2+ when not using the Surface USB Link.
 5. Microsoft’s Limited Warranty is in addition to your consumer law rights.
 6. USB-A to USB-C® adapter should work for a C-capable source.
 Performance varies based on the quality of the adapter and the cable length
-7. To pair your replacement Surface USB Link to Surface Headphones 2+ you will need the Surface Audio App, available on devices running Windows 10.
-Find out more [here](https://aka.ms/PairSurfaceUSBLink).
+7. To pair your replacement Surface USB Link to Surface Headphones 2+ you will need the [Surface Audio App](https://www.microsoft.com/p/surface-audio/9nxjnfwnvm8d?), available on devices running Windows 10.